GdDev00/lotto_lottery/README.md

 +---------------------------------+
 ```
 Compared to the first level, a class called "extraction" has been added.
+All the business logic functions are enclose into LottoManager class

 * ## Level 1: Lotto Ticket Generator
   Level one of this project requires to develop a lotto ticket generator.\